helpingstar/cs285-script/script/CS_285_Lecture_7_Part_3.md

 33. So in the tabular case, this would literally be your policy improvement.
 34. And your step 3 is minimizing the error of fit.
 35. So if you had a tabular update, you would just directly write those YIs into your table, but since you have a neural network, you have to actually perform some optimization to minimize an error against those YIs, and you might not drive the error perfectly to 0.
-36. So you could think of Theta Q iteration as optimizing an error, the error being the Bellman error, the difference between Q, phi, SA, and those target values Y, and that is kind of the closest to an actual optimization objective.
+36. So you could think of Theta Q iteration as optimizing an error, the error being the Bellman error, the difference between Q, ϕ, SA, and those target values Y, and that is kind of the closest to an actual optimization objective.
 37. But of course, that error itself doesn't really reflect the goodness of your policy.
 38. It's just the accuracy with which you're able to copy your target values.
-39. If the error is 0, then you know that Q, phi, SA is equal to RSA plus gamma max A prime Q, phi, S prime A prime.
+39. If the error is 0, then you know that Q, ϕ, SA is equal to RSA plus gamma max A prime Q, ϕ, S prime A prime.
 40. And this is an optimal Q function, corresponding to the error of fit.
-41. And this is an optimal Q function, corresponding to the optimal policy pi prime, where the policy is recovered by the argmax rule.
+41. And this is an optimal Q function, corresponding to the optimal policy π prime, where the policy is recovered by the argmax rule.
 42. So this you can show maximizes reward.
 43. But if the error is not 0, then you can't really say much about the performance of this policy.
 44. So what we know about Theta Q iteration is, in the tabular case, your error will be 0, which means that you'll recover Q star.